Barabad, Khaf

-Barabad (برآباد) (Note: Also romanized as Barābād and Borābād) is a village in Pain Khaf Rural District of Sangan District, Khaf County, Razavi Khorasan province, Iran.
+Barabad (برآباد) (Note: Also romanized as Barābād and Borābād) is a village in Pain Khaf Rural District of Sangan District in Khaf County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,501 in 782 households.
 The following census in 2011 counted 4,097 people in 1,005 households.
-The 2016 census measured the population of the village as 4,452 people in 1,154 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 4,452 people in 1,154 households, the most populous in its rural district.